• Skip to primary navigation

 up close overhead view of a plate of shredded Balsamic Slow Cooker Pot Roast

-There are only a few simple ingredients in this slow cooker pot roast recipe, but here are some potential substitutions.
+There are only a few simple ingredients in this crock pot roast recipe, but here are some potential substitutions.

 • Olive Oil.
 Any neutral oil can be used in place of olive oil - suggestions include avocado oil and canola oil.